statuspal/terraform-provider-statuspal/docs/data-sources/services.md

 - `expected_result` (String) The expected result in the JSON, e.g. `"up"`
 - `jsonpath` (String) The path in the JSON, e.g. `$.status`

+<a id="nestedatt--service--monitoring-options"></a>
+### Nested Schema for `service.monitoring_options`

+Read-Only:

+- `method` (String): The HTTP method to be used when sending requests for monitoring.
+  This should be set to a valid HTTP method (e.g., GET, HEAD) when monitoring type is internal, e.g. `"HEAD"`
+- `headers` (Array): Custom headers to be included in the monitoring request.
+This should be set when the monitoring type is internal to specify any necessary header fields for the request.
+  - `items`
+    - `key` (String): The name of the header field, e.g `"accept-language"`
+    - `value` (String): The value for the header field, e.g `"en"`
+- `keyword_down` (String): A custom keyword that indicates a 'down' status when monitoring a third-party service.
+  This keyword is used to parse and understand service responses, e.g. `"down"`
+- `keyword_up` (String): A custom keyword that indicates an 'up' status when  monitoring a third-party service.
+  This keyword is used to parse and understand service responses., e.g. `"up"`